 - Cricut cutting machine (or any cutting machine that works with SVG files)

-- SVG recipe templates – download all four of mine below via the red button.
+- SVG recipe templates – download all four of mine below via the form below

-If you are a member, then login right here and find it in the Holiday section.
-Remember to use the password you were given in the first email.
+Download these free templates by signing up via the form below.
+If you are already a member, log in right here and find it by searching ‘recipes’.
 Need help entering the vault?
 Read this helpful post here.

 DIY Christmas Sign Directions